magenta-cuda/wp-db-tools/readme.txt

 For updated rows the columns that have changed values have the values highlighted - red for the original value and green for the new value.
 Although large values are truncated in table cells the full value is available by clicking on the table cell.
 Further, serialized values are prettified using JSON.stringify( value, 4 ).
+The diff tool is intended for viewing the effect on the database tables of a small number of WordPress operations, i.e. it is not suitable for testing a large number of WordPress operations.

 Please visit [https://wpdbdt.wordpress.com/](https://wpdbdt.wordpress.com/) for a very quick introduction.